 Boulin T, Rapti G, Briseño-Roa L, Stigloher C, Richmond JE, Paoletti P, Bessereau JL Nat Neurosci.
 (2012) 15:1374-81.

 - A secreted complement-control-related protein ensures acetylcholine receptor clustering.

-- A neuronal acetylcholine receptor regulates the balance of muscle excitation and inhibition in Caenorhabditis elegans.
+- A transmembrane protein required for acetylcholine receptor clustering in Caenorhabditis elegans.

 Gally C, Eimer S, Richmond JE, Bessereau JL Nature (2004) 30:578-82.